notblessy/go-listing/README.md

 ## Architecture
 - go-listing uses a clean architecture referenced by go-clean-arch `https://github.com/bxcodec/go-clean-arch`.
 It has 4 doman layers such
-  1. Models Layer
+  - Models Layer
-  2. Repository Layer
+  - Repository Layer
-  3. Usecase Layer
+  - Usecase Layer
-  4. Delivery Layer
+  - Delivery Layer

 - Here's some reason why referencing go-clean-arch:
-  1. Easily testable:
+  - Easily testable:
       - Domains are easly and independently testable.
-  2. Maintainable
+  - Maintainable
       - A way more organized code.
 Even with separated layers, still encapsulates logic business that may not affect other logic when having updates/changes.
-  3. Easier to understand.
+  - Easier to understand.
-      - Coded should not depend on one developer.
+      - Code should not depend on one developer.
 Readable codes will saves time and effort of developers in future.

 ## Stacks